calvo-jp/sfui-exploration/README.md

   </FormControl>
   ```

-- Hard to maintain due to supporting explicit requirements instead of being flexible (which chakra provides out-of-the-box) to cater most if not all of use-cases
+- Harder to maintain due to the logic being explicit to particular requirements instead of being flexible (which chakra provides out-of-the-box) to cover most if not all of use-cases

 ## Solution